Dr. Paul Bonthuis

 Office: VMBSB 3811

 Daania is a junior at UIUC majoring in Integrative Biology with minors in Chemistry and Health Technology.
 She is currently studying the genes Dopa Decarboxylase and Tyrosine Hydroxylase and their impact on the dopamine and serotonin synthesis pathway of the brain tissue in heterozygous mutant mice.
-In her free time, she enjoys playing rock climbing and teaching.
+In her free time, she enjoys rock climbing and teaching.
 After graduation, she plans on attending medical school

 Education